Why won’t Current be free anymore?

 What is Wallit?

 Wallit is the paywall partner we have chosen to work with.
 You’ll see their name on our website, and their parent company iMoneza will appear on your credit card statement.
 Wallit is a startup that will collect and process your payments and share the revenue.
-Subscribers may store additional funds in their “Wallit” to purchase stories or subscriptions on other Wallit properties.
+Subscribers may store additional funds in their “Wallit” to purchase stories or subscriptions on other Wallit partner properties.

 Will non-subscribers be able to read anything on your site?

 Yes.
 Non-paying readers can continue to receive our newsletter, see our job ads, and search our directory of services.
 They will be able to see our home page and category pages, and, as a matter of conscience, we will keep obituaries available to all.
-However, all readers will have to register on the site and will have access to just a few free articles per month before being required to subscribe.
+However, all readers will have to register on the site, log in, and will have access to just a few free articles per month before being required to subscribe.
 Some of our content will be available only to subscribers.